 Chest And Tricep Dips

-To use the dip belt for this exercise, you should wrap it forwards.
+To use the dip belt for this exercise, you should wrap it forward.
 When the weight dangles in front of your body, you’ll naturally lean forward, which is the ideal form for dips.

 Pull-Ups And Chin-Ups